indomitableSwan/fiddler/README.md

 If you have never used  the `cargo-make` task runner before, see [here](https://github.com/sagiegurari/cargo-make?tab=readme-ov-file#installation) for installation instructions.

+Note that we do not track _Cargo.lock_ in this repository, so builds are not considered reproducible.

 # documentation

 Documentation is built automatically by `cargo make`.
 After building, open `fiddler/target/doc/fiddler/index.html` in any browser.